Neural Networks in R Remain Viable in 2026

 4 High-Level Interfaces

 This is where things get interesting.
-Raw torch requires significant boilerplate code—defining modules, training loops, data loaders, etc. Several packages have emerged to simplify this:
+Raw torch requires substantial boilerplate—defining modules, training loops, data loaders, etc. Several packages have emerged to simplify this workflow:

 • luz: A high-level interface for torch with built-in training loops